This Version Posted: January 14, 2021

 - Allow staff and volunteers to fill out any forms or paperwork on behalf of clients.
 (NOTE: Clients must be able to view and verbally verify the information documented is correct.
 Staff and volunteers cannot sign on behalf of a client.)

-- Extend hours or open at additional times or days so clients are spread out.
+- Extend hours or open on additional days so clients can be spread out.

-- Clean and disinfect objects and surfaces such as doorknobs, light switches, all phones, counters, handles on cabinets, fridges, utility or grocery carts, pens, computers stations, etc.
+- Increase surface cleaning and disinfecting on high-touch surfaces (E.g. doorknobs, light switches, all phones, counters, handles on cabinets, fridges, utility or grocery carts, pens, computers stations, etc.)

 Food Distribution Considerations: